 Products and supplies shall be inspected for pests and shall not be accepted if pests are found.

-A "Pest Evidence Log" or information on how to report pest issues (e.g., 206.787.SAFE) shall be posted for employees next to lockers or where food is served or eaten.
+Information on how to report pest issues (e.g., 206.787.SAFE) shall be posted for employees next to lockers or where food is served or eaten.